 Transportation, transformation and distribution.
 Energy is very often produced far away from the location where it is consumed.
-Important losses and a significant amount of CO_2 emissions are associated with energy transportation and with its transformation.
+Important losses and a significant amount of carbon emissions are associated with energy transportation and with its transformation.

-The current trend is to focus on a distributed generation: the idea is to produce, so far as possible, most of the energy that is needed in the building itself, or in the district or the city where it is located, so that it does not need to be transported away.
-This type of energy production, however, tend to be more expensive and less reliable, and the challenge remains of how to integrate it into the network without it becomes unbalanced.
+The current trend is to focus on a distributed generation: the idea is to produce, so far as possible, most of the energy that is needed in the building itself or in the district or the city where it is located, so that it does not need to be transported away.
+However, this type of energy production tends to be more expensive and less reliable, and the challenge remains of integrating it into the network without it becoming unbalanced.

 Consumption.
-We do not need only to reduce the electricity taken from the grid, but also to adjust as far as possible the demand to the production and vice versa.
-Nowadays, there are big differences in energy consumption between some particular time slots, and controlling and adapting them is difficult, since, for example, it takes a long time stopping and starting a nuclear power station, or we cannot be sure there will be wind or sun when we need it.
+We do not need to reduce the electricity taken from the grid, but also to adjust the demand to the production as much as possible and vice versa.
+Nowadays, there are big differences in energy consumption between some particular time slots, and controlling and adapting them is difficult, since, for example, it takes a long time to stop and start a nuclear power station, or we cannot be sure there will be wind or sun when we need it.

-Balancing the demand and on adjusting the production to the demand are key challenges to level demand, reduce energy peaks (peaks shaving), and not oversize the power generation system and the grid.
-There is scope to use night hours, for example, for increasing the demand, by using household appliances, batteries or electric car recharges, etc. Figure 70 shows the electricity pattern consumption in Spain.
+Balancing the demand and adjusting the production to the demand are key challenges to level demand, reduce energy peaks (peaks shaving), and not oversize the power generation system and the grid.
+There is scope to use night hours, for example, for increasing the demand using household appliances, batteries or electric car recharges, etc. Figure 69 shows the electricity pattern consumption in Spain.

-Figure 70.
+Figure 69.
 Electricity pattern consumption in Spain [5].

 One key driver that could help in this challenge should be to approximate the electricity tariff to the real cost of energy production at any given time.
 Electricity pricing varies widely from country to country and may vary significantly from locality to locality within a particular country, and it changes on and on according to instant generation.
 Many factors go into determining an electricity tariff, such as the price of power generation, government subsidies, local weather patterns, transmission and distribution infrastructure and the share of renewable generation at that time, amongst others.
-Figure 71 shows data for Europe for European energy prices.
+Figure 70 shows data for European energy prices (electricity and natural gas).

-European energy prices (€/MWh)
+Electricity Wholesale prices (EUR2018/MWh)

-Demand management becomes a key factor in levelling global energy demand and being able to meet more of the demand with existing production infrastructures, without needing to oversize them.
-Social awareness and role of users and Facility Managers are very important, as well as the development and improvement of multiple strategies and technologies such as the improvement of electric energy storage systems, the incorporation of electric cars with their batteries, demand side management systems (DMS) both at the level of each user and building (building energy management systems, demand side management systems, building automation and energy management systems etc.) as at the level of Smart Grids.
+Demand management becomes a key factor in levelling global energy demand and meeting more of the demand with existing production infrastructures, without oversizing them.
+Social awareness and the role of users and Facility Managers are very important, as well as the development and improvement of multiple strategies and technologies such as the improvement of electric energy storage systems, the incorporation of electric cars with their batteries, demand side management systems (DMS) both at the level of each user and building (building energy management systems, demand side management systems, building automation and energy management systems etc.) as at the level of Smart Grids.
 All of these are some of the key drivers that should facilitate the improvement of the energy efficiency of the electrical system.